open/close all folders

 - Academic Athlete: Was a star member of the basketball team before getting her Spider-Powers, and it's implied she could have gone pro if... well, see Tragic Dream below.

-- Amazonian Beauty: Started out on the slender side, but was continually beefed up as the series progressed.
-Of course this makes sense considering the amount of exercise she'd get fighting supervillains and bounding across New York.
+- Amazonian Beauty: She started out on the slender side, but she continually became very athletically toned as the series progressed.
+Of course, this makes sense considering the amount of exercise she'd get fighting supervillains and bounding across New York.

-- Ascended Fangirl: Fangirled the Fantastic Five (especially Franklin Richards) and the Avengers even before becoming a superhero.
+- Ascended Fanboy: Fangirled the Fantastic Five (especially Franklin Richards) and the Avengers even before becoming a superhero.

-- Big Woman on Campus: May, like her mother, is rather popular.
+- Big Man on Campus: May, like her mother, is rather popular.
 Until her life as Spider-Girl starts messing things up.

-- Big Sister Mentor: Never stops trying to be this to April and will certainly be one to Benjy in the future.
+- Big Brother Mentor: Never stops trying to be this to April and will certainly be one to Benjy in the future.

-- Big Sister Instinct: Don't mess with her little brother.
+- Big Brother Instinct: Don't mess with her little brother.
 Or try to date her "sister" (at least if your name is Gene Thompson).